The Creation Snowflake

 3b.
 Snowflake 1279

-As the snowflake grows by accretion, ever more wonders are revealed.
+As the snowflake grows by accretion, it reveals ever more wonders.
 By filling snowflake ring 906 with snowflake 373, a magnificent figure, comprising of 1279 units, is created.
 This is illustrated below.

 This dazzling figure is the completed Creation snowflake, and it is impregnated with the divine watermark of the Creator Himself: